-- 1. By nature when groundwater comes into contact with fluoride-containing minerals naturally present in the earth; or - 2.
-By a water purveyor through addition of fluoride to the water they are providing in the distribution system.
+- 1. By nature, when groundwater comes into contact with fluoride-containing minerals naturally present in the earth; or - 2.
+By a water purveyor, through addition of fluoride to the water they are providing in the distribution system.

-Pennsylvania American Water-Blue Mountain does not add fluoride to the water supply.
-Naturally occurring fluoride levels are typically at or below 0.10 ppm.
+Pennsylvania American Water-Ceasetown and Pennsylvania American Water-Watres do not add fluoride to the water supply.
 EPA has set the amount of fluoride to 0.7 ppm to achieve an optimal fluoride level and prevent tooth decay.
 Pennsylvania's current maximum drinking water standard is 2.0 ppm.

 If you have any questions on fluoride, please call Pennsylvania American Water's Customer Service Center at (800) 565-7292.